skip to content

 The Mother of All Flagpole Christmas Albums (compact disc, 1992)

 The name of this CD draws, obviously, on the previous three, but - lest we forget - it's also a play on Iraqi dictator Saddam Hussein's pledge to wage "the mother of all battles" should the United States invade his country.
 We did, of course, and it ended rather badly for Saddam....
 Anyway, unlike the first three, self-produced cassettes, this CD was released by Ort-Tone and distributed by DB Records.
 I've seen release dates for "Mother" ranging as high as 1995, but it definitely came the same year as "Daughter" (with which it shares cover art).
 All but two songs - Bloodkin's "Christmas In August" and Flat Duo Jets' bizarro reading of "Jingle Bells" - are drawn from the previous three volumes.
-Against all odds, "Mother" is still in print (available at both Amazon and Athens Music), so I am not offering it for download.
+Since "Mother" is available at Amazon, Discogs, eBay, and other retailers, I am not offering it for download.

 Red-Headed Stepchild of the Flagpole Christmas Album

-Red-Headed Stepchild of the Flagpole Christmas Album (1993)
+Red-Headed Stepchild of the Flagpole Christmas Album (cassette, 1993)

 zip file zip file, 119 MB (ripped from cassette tape)